Learning Deductive Reasoning from Synthetic Corpus based on Formal Logic: On What Aspects are Synthetic Deduction Corpora Beneficial?

 \subsection{Ability to Solve Complex Proof Trees}

 \Cref{tb:synthetic_transfer_depth} shows the depth-wise performances of provers.
-The corpora in \Cref{tb:synthetic_transfer_depth_RT} use the implication arguments.
+The corpora in \Cref{tb:synthetic_transfer_depth_RT} use the implication deduction rules.
 The prover trained on the corpus of shallower ($\sim 3$) trees (\corpusFLDRTZeroWOS) generalizes to deeper ($4 \sim 8$) trees to some extent, and performs similarly to the prover trained on the corpus of deeper trees (\corpusFLDRTOneWOS).
 This generalization to deeper trees coincides with previous findings \cite{tafjord-etal-2021-proofwriter,sanyal2022fairr}.
 However, as \cref{tb:synthetic_transfer_depth_FLD} shows, when the corpora use the axioms, neither the provers trained on the shallower tree corpus (\corpusFLDThreeWOS) nor deeper tree corpus (\corpusFLDFourWOS) failed in solving deeper trees.

 We can interpret this seemingly contradictory result as follows.
 As discussed in \cref{sec:how_well}, the number of possible proof tree patterns can be estimated (very roughly) as $\mathcal{O}(\mathcal{A}^d)$.
-When a prover tries to solve a deduction instance, it has to choose and generate exactly the one gold proof tree from these possible negative proof trees.
+When a prover tries to solve a deduction example, it has to choose and generate exactly the one gold proof tree from these possible negative proof trees.
 This should be very difficult for large $d$ with large $\mathcal{A}$.
-Now, while the corpora in \cref{tb:synthetic_transfer_depth_RT} use a few arguments ($\mathcal{A}=2$) of implication type, corpora in \cref{tb:synthetic_transfer_depth_FLD} use various arguments ($\mathcal{A} \sim 10$) of the axioms.
-This made it very difficult to solve large-depth deduction instances of these corpora, which lead the provers to fail in solving large-depth proof trees in \cref{tb:synthetic_transfer_depth_FLD}.
+Now, while the corpora in \cref{tb:synthetic_transfer_depth_RT} use a few deduction rules ($\mathcal{A}=2$) of implication type, corpora in \cref{tb:synthetic_transfer_depth_FLD} use various deduction rules ($\mathcal{A} \sim 10$) of the axioms.
+This made it very difficult to solve large-depth deduction examples of these corpora, which lead the provers to fail in solving large-depth proof trees in \cref{tb:synthetic_transfer_depth_FLD}.

 Overall, for solving complex trees, the supervision from deduction corpora can be necessary but not sufficient alone.